Miso-Sesame Shrimp & Bacon Ramen

 in Gochujang Broth with Bok Choy, Cabbage & Corn

-Miso adds complexity and rich umami flavor to many Japanese dishes.
-For this big, steaming ramen bowl, miso is concentrated into a base for broth, then simmered with gochujang sauce, bok choy, corn, and napa cabbage.
-The soup is ladled over springy ramen noodles and topped with sesame shrimp and crispy bacon for a warming and soul-satisfying meal.
+Miso is fermented anywhere from a few weeks to several years!
+The result?
+A salty paste that adds complexity and rich umami flavor to many Japanese dishes.
+For this big, steaming ramen bowl, miso is concentrated into a base for broth, then simmered with gochujang sauce, bok choy, and napa cabbage.
+The soup is ladled over springy ramen noodles and topped with sesame shrimp and crispy bacon for a soul-satisfying meal that’ll warm you through and through.
 You’ll have extra noodles too—perfect for a cozy night in, shared with friends!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 (Contains Soy, Wheat)